ednolan/task/docs/P3552-task.md

 The first one
 ([`Folly::Task`](https://github.com/facebook/folly/blob/main/folly/coro/Task.h))
 isn't based on sender/receiver.
-Usage experience from all three have influenced the design of `lazy`.
+Usage experience from all three have influenced the design of `task`.

 ## Acknowledgements